julschoen/Latent-Space-Exploration-CT/README.md

 * We see non-trivial image transformations on medical images.
 * Many such directions are provided in [Animations](Animations)
 * Some examples are the following:
-Here are some examples of generated images manipulation by moving along discovered directions:

 ![An image](./Animations/examples/z_position.gif)

 _VAE - z-Position_